mrdk/mind/doc/interpreter.rst

 .. word:: entry,	( str addr -- ) |K|

-   Put a new entry at the end of the end of the dictionary. *str* is its name and *addr* is stored in its CFA field.
+   Put a new entry at the end of the end of the dictionary. *str* is its name and *addr* is stored in its XT field.

 .. word:: latest	( -- addr ) |K|